Types Of Cell Phone Microphones And How They Work | Troubleshooting And Tips

 Restart or Reset the Device

-If you have checked for physical obstructions or adjusted the microphone sensitivity settings without success, another troubleshooting step to consider is restarting or resetting your device.
+If you have checked for physical obstructions or adjusted the microphone sensitivity settings without success, another step to consider is restarting or resetting your device.
 Sometimes, temporary software glitches or conflicts can affect the functionality of the microphone.
 Restarting or resetting your cell phone can help resolve these issues.

 To restart your device, simply turn it off and then turn it back on again.
 This simple action can clear any temporary software issues and restore the proper functioning of your cell phone microphone.